angular/angular/aio/content/guide/libraries.md

 <div class="alert is-helpful">

 Note that libraries are intended to be used by Angular applications.
-To add Angular functionality to non-Angular web applications, you can use [Angular custom elements](guide/elements).
+To add Angular functionality to non-Angular web applications, use [Angular custom elements](guide/elements).

 </div>